-Wallpaper* travelled to Berlin to shoot the latest of its Global Nomad City Guide films.
+Wallpaper* travelled to Berlin to shoot the latest of its Global Nomad City Guide films with Pullman Hotels.
 With a nod to the craft of the architect and the joy of urban cycling, our clip showcases the Pullman Berlin Schweizerhof hotel as a tailor-made concept for a hyper-connected world, where time and distance are as fluid as the evolving ambitions of the city’s global entrepreneurs.

 David Bowie once described Berlin as ‘the greatest cultural extravaganza that one could imagine’, rubber stamping the city’s reputation as the Europe’s capital of cool first with the anthemic ‘Heroes’ in 1977 and later via 2013’s ‘Where Are We Now?’.
 With Bowie’s lyrical endorsement, places like Potsdamer Platz, Bösebrücke and Nürnberger Strasse have become hangouts for hipsters, artists, creatives and counter-culturalists.

 But beyond the beards, the craft beer and artisanal café culture, Berlin is also a must-visit destination for discerning architecture fans.
 Every contemporary style, from Soviet-influenced brutalism to European modernism is represented here, and the skyline reads like a roll-call of stellar talent, featuring the likes of Hans Scharoun’s Berlin Philharmonic, Le Corbusier’s Unité d’Habitation, Daniel Libeskind’s Jewish Museum, Norman Foster’s Reichstag, and Gehry Partners’ Pariser Platz 3.